redeslab/docs/docs/ubuntu.md

 hyperor+ 23592     1  0 Jul09 ?
 00:32:34 Pool -d -p 123
 ```

-+ Check ports Pool are using if you have problem register the Pool and open the ports if they are closed:
++ Check ports that Pool are using when the Pool has problem to register and if the ports are blocked please open them through firewall or your cloud console:

 ```console
 $ netstat -nlp| grep Pool